vtuberwiki/data/README.md

 # data
-A set of data, used with out projects
+A set of data, used with our projects